Facts and Figures

 Faculty of Medicine

-1 The Faculty's professional study programme in medicine consists of 12 semesters and has a total of 1,271 students.
-The cited number of student for the institutes includes the institute’s share of the medical students and the number of students on bachelor's and master's programmes (a total of 903 at the Faculty).
-The number of students at the Faculty also includes 15 students on the research option, 15 visiting exchange students (11 at the master's level and 4 at the bachelor's level) and 5 exchange students in clinical internships.
+1 The Faculty's professional study programme in medicine consists of 12 semesters and has a total of 1,360 students.
+The cited number of student for the institutes includes the institute’s share of the medical students and the number of students on bachelor's and master's programmes (a total of 725 at the Faculty).
+The number of students at the Faculty also includes 5 students on the research option and 20 visiting and outgoing exchange students.
+For privacy reasons, the figures are rounded off to the nearest 5.

 2 The number of candidates as per spring 2021 was reported to the Database for Statistics on Higher Education (DBH) on 15 February 2022.